tonethar/IGME-230-GDD-2017-Fall/projects/project1.md

   - Your design should be re-formatted to support these smaller screens.
 Changing font-size, margins, moving side bars, hiding elements, and ??? are all options

 ## Other Requirements ##
+- **Do not use an HTML/CSS template that you found on the web or elsewhere!
+Build the HTML and CSS yourself "from scratch".
+Ignoring this requirement will result in a zero on the assignment and possible other acedemic integrity consequences.**
 - HTML tables used only for tabular data, not page layout.
 - No plugin content
 - Site is fully accessible even without graphics enabled (e.g., use the alt attribute for all images)